spectrumitec/ai_local/README.md

 # AI Local System

 This is not intended for production use.
 It is focused toward use for proof of concept (POC), testing and a starting point for learning AI and tools.
 This project lends fairly well to portable installations on laptop or desktop PC.
 At minimum can be installed on a Windows PC with Docker Desktop and paired up with LM Studio.
-This will deploy a set of commonly applications and databases.
+This will deploy a set of commonly used applications and databases.
 Some application containers software may need to be configured post deployment like n8n, database management, etc.

 ## Overview